DRIVING MISS DAISY

 CORK ARTS DISTRICT

 2689 Rosselle St., Riverside.
-“Cut-Paint-Draw,” an exhibit featuring cut paper by Hiromi Moneyhun and Sharla Valeski’s acrylic paintings, is paired with mixed media drawings by Bruce Musser.
+“Cut-Paint-Draw,” an art exhibit featuring cut paper by Hiromi Moneyhun and the acrylic paintings of Sharla Valeski, are paired with mixed media drawings by Bruce Musser.
 The opening reception is held 6-10 p.m.
 March 9.
-The exhibition is displayed through March 31.
+The exhibition is displayed through March 30.

 THE CULTURAL CENTER AT PONTE VEDRA BEACH

 50 Executive Way, Ponte Vedra Beach, 280-0614.
-“Cultural Center Curatorial Committee Exhibition,” featuring works by David Engdahl, Sydney McKenna and Jan Miller, is on display through April 6.
-“Jacksonville Coalition for the Visual Arts” runs through March 22. copvp.org
+“Cultural Center Curatorial Committee Exhibition,” featuring works from David Engdahl, Sydney McKenna and Jan Miller, is on display Feb.
+22-April 6.
+“Jacksonville Coalition for the Visual Arts” has an opening reception held 6-8 p.m.
+Feb.
+22. The exhibit is displayed through March 22. copvp.org

 CYPRESS VILLAGE ART LEAGUE